John Batchelor: First cancellation and subsequent return

-In 2009, Batchelor expanded his show to Saturday and Sunday nights, from 9pm to 1am, on most of his affiliates.
+In 2009, Batchelor expanded his show to Saturday and Sunday nights, from 9 p.m. to 1 a.m., on most of his affiliates.
 The Saturday show focused more on authors of history books, while the Sunday show focused on breaking news and a wider range of topics.

 On November 24, 2009, WABC announced that the Batchelor show would be also airing weeknights from 9 pm to 1 am, effective November 30.

 Batchelor was a frequent guest on the Gene Countryman Show, KNSS, Wichita, Kansas, Sundays at 8 pm Eastern.
 Batchelor on Tuesdays formerly featured an hour with Larry Kudlow on finance (until Kudlow became an advisor to President Trump), and then an hour with professor Stephen Cohen on Russia.
 Professor Cohen elected to take a break for a while and the Tuesday guest as of early 2020 is Gregory R. Copley, publisher of Defense and Foreign Affairs.
 On Wednesdays: an hour-plus with Gordon Chang on China and East Asia, and one or two segments on private exploration of space with Dr. David Livingston; on Thursdays: an hour with Mary Kissel on domestic U.S. politics, foreign policy, and matters Australian (until Kissel became a senior advisor to Secretary of State Mike Pompeo), then an hour and a half with Malcolm Hoenlein on the Middle East.

 CBS Eye on the World

 On March 5, 2021, Batchelor hosted his last episode of The John Batchelor Show on WABC and Westwood One, as WABC shuffled its format and the show ended its affiliation with Westwood One in favor of syndication by CBS News.
 Batchelor continued to produce show segments during March, styled as "The New John Batchelor Show".
 He noted during the segments that the show is "represented by CBS Audio Network."
 In April 2021, the show returned to stations across the country.
 The material is streamed on AudioBoom, linked from Batchelor's website; specific segments are announced on Twitter as they are available.
 In May 2021, Batchelor began identifying the show as CBS Eye on the World.
-On Monday, November 1, 2021, the program debuted on WOR in New York, airing from 9 PM to midnight, Monday through Friday.
+On Monday, November 1, 2021, the program debuted on WOR in New York, airing from 9 p.m. to midnight, Monday through Friday.